SCARY FACTS

 Mine consists of:

-• Reusable silverware (I just bought everyone this cool rainbow silverware set consisting of knife, fork, spoon, straw, straw cleaner and even CHOPSTICKS!)
+• Reusable silverware (My go to is this cool silverware set consisting of knife, fork, spoon, straws, straw cleaner and even CHOPSTICKS!)

 Keep it in your purse, in your backpack, on your bike or in your car so that you always have something.
 I even carry spares to share with friends.